alemelis/Bobby.jl/README.md

 Very simple:

-1. Pick an issue
+1. Pick an issue/new feature
-2. Solve it
+2. Solve/implement it
 3. Add unit tests
 4. Update docs
 5. Make a pull request